Protein:

 Method: Grill or Smoker

-Jump to Recipe"Surround yourself with tacos, not negativity."
+"Surround yourself with tacos, not negativity."

 -someone very wise

 Tacos.
 What can I say about them that has not been said before.
 They are one of the few foods that I feel like I could eat every single day and never get tired of them.
 They just always seem to take me to my happy place.
 Of all of the tacos, however, al pastor tacos always hold a special place in my heart.
-I still remember that first bite of that slightly crispy yet juicy pork, sweet charred pineapple, onions and cilantro wrapped up in a warm tortilla.
+I still remember that first bite of that slightly crispy yet juicy pork, sweet, charred pineapple, onions and cilantro wrapped up in a warm tortilla.
 It was love at first bite.
 Thankfully, now I have learned to make this perfect culinary creation at home on our grill, simulating the way authentic taquerias prepare them.
-Traditionally al pastor tacos are cooked on a rotating spit called a trompo.
-This method of cooking was introduced to Mexico by Lebanese immigrants who brought over their method of cooking shawarma.
-Gradually, over time, the lamb was replaced by pork and the modern day al pastor taco was born.
-Enough history, lets make some tacos!

 Making the Trompo Al Pastor Tacos

-Meat selection for your al pastor
+Best meat for your al pastor

 Have extra pork butt?
 Use it to make some Carolina Style Pulled Pork or some Hatch Chile Verde.

-Prepare your marinade
+Prepare your al pastor marinade

 When selecting dried chiles for this recipe try to use dried chiles that are still a little pliable when you bend them.
 If you attempt to bend the chile and it turns to dust like an ancient Egyptian artifact the peppers are likely really old and will have lost a lot of their flavor.
 If you have a Latin market near you that is where I would head.